rackerlabs/docs-style-guide/style-guide/screenshots/screenshot-guidelines.rst

 If you include a screenshot in a procedure, place it directly under the step that it illustrates.
-Do not rely on the screenshot to show information or values that the user must enter; always provide that information in the text of the steps.
+Do not rely on the screenshot to show information or values that the user must enter.
+Instead, always provide that information in the text of the steps.
 However, ensure that the screenshot accurately reflects the directions and values in the step text.